|For the year:||Number of books published|

 This number is believed to be significantly lower than the actual value because many Wiccans would probably be among the 5.4% of respondents who refused to reveal their religion in the 2008 ARIS study.
 Also, as noted elsewhere, many Wiccans probably do respond to a polling question but give a wrong answer,

-This increase to two million adult Wiccans is surprising but is still a reasonable value.
+This increase to three million adult Wiccans is surprising but is still a reasonable value.
 The ARIS study found that the number of Wiccans more than doubled in the seven years between 2001 and 2008.
-So a further increase by a factor of 3.3 times in the next seven years between 2008 and 2015 may seem at first glance to be a bit of a stretch, but is believable.
+So a further increase by a factor of 4.6 times in the next seven years between 2008 and 2016 may seem at first glance to be a bit of a stretch, but is believable.

 Although there have been dozens of estimates of the Wiccan population in the U.S., almost all are based on guesswork.
 In order to obtain a more reliable estimate in the future, it would be necessary for a polling agency like Pew Research to do another study with a sample size in excess of 50,000 and to treat Wicca as a distinct religion rather than lump it together with other faiths in a category like "New Age."
 Hopefully, this will happen.
 Barring that, perhaps they might publicize the Wiccan population separately and explain that it is only a rough estimate.
 A rough estimate would be much better than no estimate at all.

 If there are two million U.S. adult followers in the U.S., then Wicca would represent the second largest

 religious faith, way behind Christianity and slightly more common than Atheists.